-- Stay as close to the city centre as possible.
+- Stay as close to the city center as possible.
 You can find the best deals for Amsterdam accommodation here.

 - If you don’t absolutely have to, don’t come to Amsterdam by car.
 We came from Belgium and visited Amsterdam for just one day and the car park cost us 50 EUR.

 - And once again, Amsterdam is one of the busiest tourist destinations in Europe.
 So if you are planning any day trips or excursions, best book them in advance – it will save you lots of time and frustrations.

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!